corrode/corrode.github.io/content/blog/ugly/index.md

 ### Use Proper Error Handling

-One obvious next step is to introduce proper error handling.
+There's a few things we left on the table so far; one obvious one is error handling.
-It depends on the business logic how you want to handle invalid lines, but I prefer to implement proper parsing and have complete freedom over the output on the callsite.
+It depends on the business logic how you want to handle invalid lines, but let's assume we want to return an error if the file is malformed.

 ```rust
 use std::collections::HashMap;